hyunmin90/nodeUploader/README.md

 , and content of this log.
 This will be acheived through log parsing logic implemented.

-Take a look at https://github.com/hyunmin90/androidLineLogCollector for Android app t
+Take a look at https://github.com/hyunmin90/androidLineLogCollector for Android app that upload all of the log it possess at the directory given.

+#### Notice

+This is at very early stage of development.
+Bug reporting and feedback will be appreciated.